JairoGS1/The-El-Gamal-cryptosystem/README.md

        - Run the **_Decrypt.py_** file.
        - Input the values of p, x (private key 1), y (private key 2), and the (c1, c2) pairs when prompted.

+     - Encryption and Decryption Module
+       - Run the **_Encrypt_Decrypt.py_** file.
+       - Input the values of p, g, x, the ASCII text, n (division group for encryption) when prompted.

+         > **Warning:** In this case, the larger you make _n_, the larger the prime number _p_ will have to be.
+         > For example, if we have an n of 3, and the message to be encrypted is "~~~", the prime number has to be larger than 126126126.
 > [!TIP]
-> You can use the prime number p = 281 and its primitive root g = 3 to start.
+> You can use the prime number p = 82589933 and its primitive root g = 26 to start.

 Good luck!